jacderida/dockerfiles/README.md

 Drawbacks:

 * Containers use a lot more disk space than installing the applications natively (this can be mitigated to an extent with minimal operating systems like Alpine)
-* Dockerfile maintenance can be clunky (especially since there Docker doesn't have a good multiple inheritance system)
+* Dockerfile maintenance can be clunky (especially since Docker doesn't have a multiple inheritance system)

 ## ZSH Base Containers

 To simplify Dockerfile development, these containers are intended to be run in interactive mode.
-For that reason, I like to maintain the shell prompt from my base machine, so my system is to use base containers that install ZSH and UTF-8 locales.
-I can then mount in my zshrc and the `oh-my-zsh` directory when running the container.
-Due to a lack of a good multiple inheritance system in Docker, there's a lot of duplication in the Dockerfiles, but I've decided to accept this limitation.
+For that reason, I like to maintain the shell prompt from my host machine, so my system is to use base containers that install ZSH and UTF-8 locales.
+When running the container, I can mount in my zshrc and the `oh-my-zsh` directory.
+Due to a lack of a multiple inheritance system in Docker, there's a lot of duplication in the Dockerfiles, but I've decided to accept this limitation.
 The reality is the container definitions don't get updated that much.

 ## Build